I won’t ask your kids to smile

 But here’s the thing.
 Those phrases are engrained in us – it’s like whenever we see a camera emerge, these words just blurt our of our mouths.

-Seriously, when was the last time you forced your children to stand still and "say cheese," resulting in a lovely photo that make your heart swell because of how sweet and natural it captured them?
+When was the last time you forced your children to stand still and “say cheese,” resulting in a lovely photo that make your heart swell because of how sweet and natural it turned out?

-Because when they're comfortable and having fun, I get to see their true personality.
+Because when they’re comfortable and having fun, we see their true personality.

 And when I can see their true personality, I can capture it.

 And when I can capture it, you can savor it, share it, and remember it.

 It’s childhood in all it’s emotional roller-coaster glory — isn’t that why you want photos to begin with?
 To capture all that wonderful wildness of life in this season?